Drawbotics/louki/README.md

 └── manifest.json
 ```

-Where the contents of the `index.yml` files only contain key-value pairs, and the manifests contain the description of the folders within that directory.
+Where the contents of the `index.yml` (or other names `.yml`) files only contain key-value pairs, and the manifests contain the description of the folders within that directory.
 Thus the manifest in the `topics` folder would describe:

 ```json
 {